Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: Sequential Data Selection Framework

 Under the DMDP formulation, our goal is to find an optimal policy that maximizes the cumulative reward starting from any state.
 Let $V(s)$ denote the optimal value function starting from state $s$, representing the maximum achievable cumulative reward from state $s$ onwards.
 According to the Bellman optimality equation \citep{bellman1966dynamic}:

+where the terminal value is $0$ since no further selections can be made, and the cumulative return is accumulated through the per-step rewards $U(s\cup\{a\})$.

-The optimal policy $\sigma^*(s) = {\text{argmax}}_{a \in \mathcal{D}\setminus s} V(s \cup \{a\})$ outputs the action that maximizes the sum of immediate reward and future value, naturally inducing an optimal selection sequence.
-This solution represents the ideal case where both components achieve optimality: (1) it uses the ground-truth utility function $U(s)$ for reward modeling, and (2) it employs full-lookahead decision policy through immediate reward plus value function maximization as shown in Equation~\eqref{eq:bellman}.
+The optimal policy $\sigma^*(s) = {\text{argmax}}_{a \in \mathcal{D}\setminus s} \{U(s\cup\{a\})+V(s \cup \{a\})\}$ outputs the action that maximizes the sum of immediate reward and future value, naturally inducing an optimal selection sequence.
+This solution represents the ideal case where both components achieve optimality: (1) \textbf{Reward Modeling}: the ground-truth utility function $U$, and (2) \textbf{Decision Policy}: full-lookahead decision policy through immediate reward plus value function maximization as shown in Equation~\eqref{eq:bellman}.

 However, this exact solution faces significant computational challenges as it requires evaluating utilities for exponentially many subsets, motivating the need for efficient approximation methods.
+Specifically, the state space has $2^n$ subsets and each state has up to $n$ actions, yielding $O(n \cdot 2^n)$ state-action pairs.
+If each utility evaluation $U(\cdot)$ is treated as an $O(1)$ oracle call, evaluating the Bellman equation requires $O(n \cdot 2^n)$ time.
+In practice, however, each utility evaluation may itself be expensive (e.g., requiring model retraining), making the exact DP solution computationally prohibitive.